cisagov/dotgov-home/pages/help/help.md

 A **[security contact]({{ site.baseurl }}/help/security-best-practices/#add-a-security-contact)** is a recommended practice.
 It should be added to allow the public to report observed or suspected security issues at your domain. *Security contact details are made public.* We recommend using an alias, like `security@<domain.gov>`.

+> **Note**: The security contact role *does not* have an account to the .gov registrar.

 At present, we don't allow a single person to serve as more than one contact – even for the billing account - meaning that three distinct contacts are required.
 (This does *not* apply to security contact.)

+#### We're an elections office.
+Who is our authorizing authority?

+In general, elections offices maintain legal or practical autonomy from a municipality.
+Elections offices should follow the requirements for [independent intrastate]({{ site.baseurl }}/registration/requirements/#independent-intrastate-domains) domains.
+The authorization authority is the highest election official.
+For state-level election offices, the authorizing authority is typically the state's chief election official.
+For local-level election offices, the highest level election official is typically the elected or appointed official that runs the office.

 #### How do I request an exception to the naming requirements?